nicofirst1/MAMBRL/README.md

 In this project, the notion of multi-agent envronment is implemented using a novel method which we call <b> ConnectedQ </b>

+## Model based RL
+- Check [this](https://bair.berkeley.edu/blog/2019/12/12/mbpo/) out for an overview on model based RL.
+Specifically we refer to the data generation technique.

 ## TODOs